The conference committee consists of:

 Authors are also encouraged to consider their own specialist colour expertise in the broader context of colour at the intersection of many disciplines.
 Following previous PICS practice, post-conference we have arranged to publish an edited book of full peer-reviewed papers with John Benjamins Amsterdam.

-Along with three keynote speakers, the conference will include a single track of oral presentations (ca. 33) and up to three poster sessions / demonstrations.
+Along with four keynote speakers, the conference will include a single track of oral presentations (ca. 33) and up to three poster sessions / demonstrations.
 Oral presentations will be allocated 25 minutes per speaker (15 minutes for the presentation plus 10 minutes for discussion).
 Proposals for poster sessions and group sessions (of 3-5 papers) are also welcome.
 There will be a prize for the best poster.

 University of Glasgow, UK